district-labs/universal/apps/popup/README.md

-# District Wallet Popup
+# Universal Wallet Popup

-The District Wallet Popup is a popup app to communicate with the `universal-wallet-sdk` package.
+The Universal Wallet Popup is a popup app to communicate with the `universal-wallet-sdk` package.

 ## Getting Started